confluentinc/tutorials/python-connectors/README.md

 ## Configuration Properties and Technical Details

-When you submit a json file to create a connector, it includes some settings for the python connector.
+When you submit a json file to create a connector, it includes some settings for the Python connector.
-The main one is the `entry.point` property that is telling the connector which python script to use and which method to call repeatedly.
+The main one is the `entry.point` property that is telling the connector which Python script to use and which method to call repeatedly.
 (Usually this method is called `poll` but it can be anything.)

 All the configuration properties and the technical are described in the [tech-details.md](./tech-details.md) file.